GPD Win Max

 The GPD Win Max is a Windows-based palmtop computer manufactured by Gamepad Digital (GPD).
 It is the successor to the GPD Win 2, and was crowdfunded, like its predecessor.
-Announced in the first quarter of 2020, the crowdfunding campaign was launched on Indiegogo on May 18, 2020, priced at $779.
-The campaign concluded on July 1, 2020 with more than 3,500 backers having contributed more than $2.8 million dollars in total.

 The GPD Win Max is rated to run AAA video game titles and emulate consoles from the sixth generation and earlier, with some support for consoles up to the eighth generation.

 History

 Following the GPD Win 2 in 2018, and the larger GPD Pocket 2 in 2019, GPD announced their largest device yet as the GPD Win Max.
 This device is the size of a Netbook, and retains GPD's signature embedded controller.
 The Win Max was leaked and received media coverage as early as April 2019, with conclusive coverage coming in April, 2020.

-After the conclusion of the Indiegogo campaign on July 1, 2020 the price of the Win max rose from $779 to $800 while remaining on sale via Indemand until July 15.